Dozsoybootcamp/air-watch_team5/README.md

 ### Set Up
 1. Clone the Repository to include all files and folder structures.
+2. Import database in PgAdmin using the
-2. Set Up the Flask Server
+3. Set Up the Flask Server
     - In Git bash or Terminal run the Flask server: "python aqiflask.py".
 This will take you to the home page.
-3. Open [index.html](https://github.com/Dozsoybootcamp/air-watch_team5/blob/main/index.html) with Live Server.
+4. Open [index.html](https://github.com/Dozsoybootcamp/air-watch_team5/blob/main/index.html) with Live Server.
 ![Figure 1: Home Web Page](https://github.com/Dozsoybootcamp/air-watch_team5/blob/main/static/homepage_screenshot.png)

 ### View JSON Data